markcoatsworth/readthedocs/docs/users-manual/dagman-applications.rst

 other DAGs.
 Thus, all references to files will be designed to be relative to the DAG’s own directory.

-Consider an example DAG within a directory named dag1.
-There would be a DAG input file, named one.dag for this example.
+Consider an example DAG within a directory named ``dag1``.
+There would be a DAG input file, named ``one.dag`` for this example.
 Assume the contents of this DAG input file specify a node job with

 ::

       JOB A  A.submit

-Further assume that partial contents of submit description file A.submit specify
+Further assume that partial contents of submit description file ``A.submit`` specify

 ::

       executable = programA
       input      = A.input

 Directory contents are

 ::

         dag1 (directory)
               one.dag
               A.submit
               programA
               A.input

-All file paths are correct relative to the dag1 directory.
-Submission of this example DAG sets the current working directory to dag1 and invokes *condor\_submit\_dag*:
+All file paths are correct relative to the ``dag1`` directory.
+Submission of this example DAG sets the current working directory to ``dag1`` and invokes *condor\_submit\_dag*:

 ::

       cd dag1
       condor_submit_dag one.dag

 Expand this example such that there are now two independent DAGs, and each is contained within its own directory.
-For simplicity, assume that the DAG in dag2 has remarkably similar files and file naming as the DAG in dag1.
+For simplicity, assume that the DAG in ``dag2`` has remarkably similar files and file naming as the DAG in ``dag1``.
 Assume that the directory contents are

 ::

         parent (directory)
              dag1 (directory)
                    one.dag
                    A.submit
                    programA
                    A.input
              dag2 (directory)
                    two.dag
                    B.submit
                    programB
                    B.input

 The goal is to use a single invocation of *condor\_submit\_dag* to run both dag1 and dag2.
 The invocation

 ::

       cd parent
       condor_submit_dag dag1/one.dag dag2/two.dag

 does not work.
-Path names are now relative to parent, which is not the desired behavior.
+Path names are now relative to ``parent``, which is not the desired behavior.

 The solution is the *-usedagdir* command line argument to *condor\_submit\_dag*.
 This feature runs each DAG as if